mkotsovoulou/ods6001a/assignments/assignment7/README.md

 > - Parse Data

 ## Specifications
-A company has created a webservice to expose its products, their prices and the number of items they have in stock
+A company has created a webservice to expose its products, their prices and the number of items they have in stock.
+The API documentation of the webservice, can be found at: https://dummyjson.com/docs/products

-Create a program which will contact the following web services:
+Create a program to download the json products and categories data sets from the following web services:
 - https://dummyjson.com/products
 - https://dummyjson.com/products/categories

-and download the json data sets and:
+Use the data retrieved to:

-1. Find the most expensive product in each category and the product name
+1. Find the most expensive product in each category and the product name.

 2. The total number of items the company has in stock for the specific category.

-The API documentation can be found at: https://dummyjson.com/docs/products

-3. Produce an formatted output like the following in a text file called 'stats.txt':
+3. Produce a formatted output, like the following, in a text file called 'stats.txt':
 ```
 CATEGORY           MOST EXPENSIVE PRODUCT           PRICE   CAT STOCK
 ----------------   -------------------------------  -----   ---------